What is Fertility Preservation?

 • Fertility Preservation

 Fertility preservation is a process that has the potential to preserve a person’s ability to have a biological child in the future.
-This includes the freezing of healthy ovarian tissue and mature eggs for biological females and the freezing of healthy testicular tissue and mature sperm for biological males.
+This includes the freezing of healthy ovarian tissue and/or mature eggs for biological females and the freezing of healthy testicular tissue and/or mature sperm for biological males.

 The Fertility Preservation Service provides

-• Fertility, sexual and reproductive health consultation for children and adolescents at any age, before, during and after cancer treatment
+• Fertility, sexual and reproductive health consultation for children and adolescents at any age, before, during and after gonadotoxic treatments such as chemotherapy, radiotherapy etc

 • Fertility, sexual and reproductive health consultation for children and adolescents who may have other conditions or treatments that affect fertility